 The trail up to the lakes at Mount Kelimutu is well-marked, but if you’re hiking before sunrise, it’s a good idea to bring a flashlight.
 An LED headlamp is helpful, too.

 There’s a fence surrounding the lakes – please stay behind the fence at all times.
 A few people have fallen into the lakes and those that do fall in do not come out alive.

-The area around the lakes has pretty much no share so be sure to wear a hat and bring plenty of sunscreen.
+The area around the lakes has pretty much no share so be sure to wear a hat and bring plenty of sunscreens.

 And as always – don’t travel without travel insurance.
 We highly recommend World Nomads.
-They cover cover travelers from over 150 countries around the world, offer great rates, and cover a range of travel-related costs from the more commonplace – lost baggage and cancellation costs – to the more severe – emergency medical and evacuation assistance as well as coverage for a wide range of adventure sports and activities.
+You can buy and claim online, even after you’ve left home.
+They cover travelers from over 140 countries around the world, offer great rates, and cover a range of travel-related costs from the more commonplace – lost baggage and cancellation costs – to the more severe – emergency medical and evacuation assistance as well as coverage for a wide range of adventure sports and activities.
 Click here for rates!